dmaevsky/quarx/README.md

 - `computed`, `observable.box` are built on top of those primitives
 - all of the above behave the same way as their MobX equivalents

 Unlike MobX, Quarx does not support circular computations even if they might eventually settle.
+This deliberate design decision allowed for dramatic algorithm simplification while circular calculation graphs do little to promote code clarity.

-It is a deliberate design decision that allowed for dramatic algorithm simplification, as well as enabled nested reactions execution.
-MobX on the other hand always delays the execution of nested reactions until the parent reaction exits: a leaky abstraction IMO.
+Another difference with MobX, and the primary reason Quarx saw the light of day is that Quarx **always** runs the computation immediately and synchronously when `autorun` is called, while MobX always delays the execution of nested reactions until the parent reaction exits.

+With greedy execution, one can create new observed atoms on the fly (from within a reaction), paired with an `autorun` that should synchronously hydrate the atom at creation.
+This is by the way exactly how `computed` is implemented in Quarx.

 ## Usage example
 ```js